What are the Top Best Practices & Tips for Search Engine Optimization?

-“In 2019, if you satisfy the intent of a searcher, it’s possible for one piece of content to rank highly for 100s of terms.”
+“If you satisfy the intent of a searcher, it’s possible for one piece of content to rank highly for 100s of terms.”

 And that has another benefit, says Press: “For business owners in particular, this is great news, since it means that you can effectively power a website on a handful of articles.
 There’s no need to be constantly creating content.”

 Dylan Brooks from Insurance Technologies Corporation reiterates the importance of topics:

 “Search engines are focusing on topics, not keywords—as that’s the way consumers use their services.
 The best way to get on the same page with this search engine mantra is to write in the language of consumers by finding these questions and answering them through your content and website features.”

 Brooks also recommends four strategies and SEO best practices for finding the topics your audience is interested in:

 - Typing in some keywords and seeing which questions related to the keywords that Google or Bing autosuggest (before you hit Enter on the search).

 - Entering a search and seeing which questions exists in the Related Questions section at the bottom of the results page